gokceuludogan/spell-error-corrector/README.md

 # Spell Error Corrector

-A spelling error correcter is implemented using the language model and the noisy channel model.
+A spelling error corrector is implemented using the language model and the noisy channel model.

 ## Usage:

-python	spellCorrecter.py	*test-words-misspelled*	*test-words-correct*	*model-name*
+  `python	spellCorrecter.py	<test-words-misspelled>	<test-words-correct>	<model-name>`

 To test the noisy channel model,

-python	spellCorrecter.py	*test-words-misspelled*	*test-words-correct*	noisychannel
+  `python	spellCorrecter.py	<test-words-misspelled>	<test-words-correct>	noisychannel`

 To test the language model,

-python	spellCorrecter.py	*test-words-misspelled*	*test-words-correct*	language
+  `python	spellCorrecter.py	<test-words-misspelled>	<test-words-correct>	language`

-**PS:** The files should be within the current working directory
+**NOTE:** The files should be within the current working directory